-In 2022, we will offer two rounds of Stipends applications to accommodate students looking for funding for the summer.
-Round 1 applications are due February 1st, and Round 2 applications are due April 5th.
+In 2023, we will offer two rounds of Stipends applications to accommodate students looking for funding for the summer.
+Round 1 applications are due February 7th, and Round 2 applications are due in April.
 You only need to apply to one deadline, and there is no inherent advantage to applying to one over the other, although the winter deadline tends to have fewer applicants and may be less competitive.
 If you are rejected during the first application cycle, you may apply again during the second one.

 - Academic Information

 - Documents: Upload a resume and an unofficial transcript.
 Never created a resume before?
 No worries!
 Start by taking a look at this handy article and set of templates from BEAM on Handshake.